K-Magano/K-Magano/README.md

 </td>

-# Work Experience

-## 2019-2022
-### Business manager (Family Business)

-- Managed all financial aspects of the business, including budgeting, forecasting, and reporting.

--  Oversaw all operations of the pub and grill, including food preparation, service, and cleaning.

-- Procured and managed inventory for the pub and grill, as well as the car wash.

-- Supervised and trained staff.

-## 2014-2019
-### Content producer and Radio Broadcaster.

-## Duties:

-- Develop and produce radio programs, including both live and pre-recorded content

-- Research and write scripts for programs

-- Source and interview guests

-- Select music and other audio clips for programs

-- Operate audio equipment and software

-- Present programs on-air

-## Skills:
+## ✒️ Skills:
+- Web Design
+- Design Thinking
+- Front End Coding
+- Wireframe Creation
+- Problem-Solving

--  Excellent communication and presentation skills
+- Communication and presentation skills

-- Ability to generate original ideas and create engaging content

--  Strong research and writing skills
+- Research and writing skills
 - Ability to work independently and as part of a team

-- Technical skills in audio production and editing

 - Ability to manage time and meet deadlines effectively

-- Ability to work under pressure and think quickly on their feet
+- Prompt Engineering /LLM Prompting

   <br>